"I'm married with 3 kids but they're all not my husband": GH lady seeks advice

 Ghanaian lady in UK said she doesn't want to marry but wants companionship

-The woman, who was over 30, claimed that she had a divorce from her ex-husband two years ago as a result of something he did.
+The woman, who is over 30 years, claimed that she divorce her husband two years ago as a result of something he did.
 She did not, however, explicitly describe what the man did.

-Ghanaian lady says she's married with four kids and a responsible husband, but it's boring.
+Ghanaian lady says she's married, with four kids, to a responsible husband, but the marriage is boring.

 Meanwhile, a 30-year-old married mother of four from Ghana admitted that she is seeking excitement with another man because her marriage has grown stale.